macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

         }
     }

-Note: The decorator undecorates the POST, PUT and PATCH requests into resource key value pairs and among them, each of the keys that belong to a relation is undecorated under the relation name key, resulting the same structure as when retrieving the resource with that relation included **when the relation is one to one** using [laravel-crud-wizard](https://github.com/macropay-solutions/laravel-crud-wizard).
+Note: The decorator undecorates the POST, PUT and PATCH requests into resource key value pairs and among them for update (PUT) only, each of the keys that belong to a relation is undecorated under the relation name key, resulting the same structure as when retrieving the resource with that relation included **when the relation is one to one** using [laravel-crud-wizard](https://github.com/macropay-solutions/laravel-crud-wizard).